WesBosch/brunch-toolkit/README.md

     --grub (-g)
         Brunch Exclusive
-        Allows the user to install and modify framework options in grub This is a potentially dangerous hidden option and must be called manually
+        Allows the user to install and modify framework options in grub This is a potentially dangerous option, use with care

     --help (-h)
         Displays this page.